-The Motion interrupt feature of the KX126 reports qualified changes in the high-pass filtered acceleration based on the Wake Up (WUFTH) threshold and Back-to-Sleep threshold (BTSTH).
-If the high-pass filtered acceleration on any axis is greater than the user-defined wake up threshold (WUFTH), the device has transitioned from an inactive state to an active state.
-On the other hand if the high-pass filtered acceleration on any axis is less than the user-defined Back to sleep threshold (BTSTH), the device has transitioned from an active state to an inactive state.
-Equation 5 shows how to calculate the WUFTH and BTSTH register value for a desired wake up threshold.
+The Motion interrupt feature of the KX127 reports qualified changes in the high-pass filtered acceleration based on the Wake-Up Threshold (WUFTH) and Back-to-Sleep Threshold (BTSTH).
+If the high-pass filtered acceleration on any axis is greater than the user-defined Wake-Up Threshold (WUFTH), the device has transitioned from an inactive state to an active state.
+On the other hand, if the high-pass filtered acceleration on any axis is less than the user-defined Back-to-Sleep Threshold (BTSTH), the device has transitioned from an active state to an inactive state.
+Equation 5 shows how to calculate the WUFTH and BTSTH register values for a desired wake-up and back-to-sleep thresholds.
 The wake-up engine function is independent of the user selected g-range and resolution.

-WUFTH (counts) = Wake Up Threshold (g) x 256 (counts/g) BTSTH (counts) = Back to Sleep Threshold (g) x 256 (counts/g)
+WUFTH (counts) = Wake-Up Threshold (g) x 256 (counts/g)

+BTSTH (counts) = Back-to-Sleep Threshold (g) x 256 (counts/g)